okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/authn/index.md

 Enrolls a user with a U2F factor.
 The enrollment process starts with getting an `appId` and `nonce` from Okta and using those to get registration information from the U2F key using the U2F javascript API.

-> **Note:** The `appId` property in Okta U2F enroll/verify API response is the [origin](https://www.ietf.org/rfc/rfc6454.txt) of the web page that triggers the API request (assuming the origin has been configured to be trusted by Okta).
-According to [FIDO spec](https://fidoalliance.org/specs/fido-u2f-v1.2-ps-20170411/fido-appid-and-facets-v1.2-ps-20170411.html#h2_the-appid-and-facetid-assertions), enroll and verify U2F device with `appId`s in different DNS zone is not allowed.
-For example, if a user enrolled a U2F device via Okta Sign-in widget that is hosted at `https://login.company.com`, while the user can verify the U2F factor from `https://login.company.com`, the user would not be able to verify it from Okta portal `https://company.okta.com`, U2F device would return error code 4 - `DEVICE_INELIGIBLE`.
+> **Note:** The `appId` property in Okta U2F enroll/verify API response is the [origin](https://www.ietf.org/rfc/rfc6454.txt) of the web page that triggers the API request (assuming that the origin has been configured to be trusted by Okta).
+According to the [FIDO spec](https://fidoalliance.org/specs/fido-u2f-v1.2-ps-20170411/fido-appid-and-facets-v1.2-ps-20170411.html#h2_the-appid-and-facetid-assertions), enrolling and verifying a U2F device with `appId`s in different DNS zones is not allowed.
+For example, if a user enrolled a U2F device via the Okta Sign-In Widget that is hosted at `https://login.company.com`, while the user can verify the U2F factor from `https://login.company.com`, the user would not be able to verify it from Okta portal `https://company.okta.com`.
+The U2F device would return error code 4 - `DEVICE_INELIGIBLE`.

 ##### Enroll U2F Request Example